ChibuzoEkwue/HNGx-stage-2-frontend/README.md

 In the event an id is giving of which our api has no record of it would.
 This will throw an error that will be picked by the errorElement

+### Issues

+I did notice not all movies in the a backgound and poster images